aadarshpp/CS50x/Week 0 - Scratch/README.md

 ### Features

-- 4 draggable puzzle pieces and 4 slots
+- Draggable puzzle pieces and slots
 - Pieces rotate on pressing the **spacebar**
 - Congratulatory message when the puzzle is correctly assembled